nifets/zoomies-js/ZOOM_REFACTOR_SPEC.md

     // Interpolate properties based on position relative to optimal if (distance < -fadeDistance) {
-        // Before optimal (e.g., at L0 when entity is L1)
+        // Before optimal (e.g., at L2 zoom when entity is L1)
         return fadeInState(distance, fadeDistance)
     } else if (distance >= -fadeDistance && distance <= fadeDistance) {
         // At optimal
         return optimalState(entity)
     } else {
-        // After optimal (e.g., at L2 when entity is L1)
+        // After optimal (e.g., at L0 zoom when entity is L1)
         return fadeOutToOpaqueState(distance, fadeDistance)
     }
 }